2025 Quasar Weekend

 Event:

 Libraries and bookstores are an integral part of the reading community, and they’re a great way to reach people who might otherwise never find your books.
 Librarians and booksellers are your friends, and like you, they love engaging with delighted and excited readers.
 That said, they are also bombarded with sales pitches and author requests.
 They want to support your book.
 You just have to make it easy and give them a reason why it belongs on their shelves.
-Misha Stone (Reader Services Librarian, Seattle Public Library) and Paula J. Gallagher (Adult and Community Engagement Specialist, Baltimore County Public Library) will join SFWA’s favorite genre booksellers to ensure participants develop tools to successfully partner with libraries and bookstores.
+Misha Stone (Reader Services Librarian, Seattle Public Library), Paula J. Gallagher (Adult and Community Engagement Specialist, Baltimore County Public Library), and Jennifer Marchisotto (Mysterious Galaxy) will help participants develop tools to successfully partner with libraries and bookstores.
 At the end of the session, participants will understand how to successfully pitch collaborations with bookstores and librarians.
 In break out sessions, participants will get feedback on outreach emails to bookstores and libraries.

 Read more about Seminar 2.3 The Business of Writing: Working with Bookstores and Libraries